ehedman/flowSensor/README.md

 - WiFi connectivity management for AP and STA modes

 ### Environment
-- Linux Mint (Debian) platform for development
+- Linux Mint (Debian/Ubuntu) platform for development
 - The folder structure of this application follows the Waveshare SDK "Pico_code/c" structure.
 The free Waveshare libs are included here.

 ### Build
+- Install Pico SDK (if not installed already)
+- Install pico_extras (if not installed previousy) using the script preparePico-extras.sh
 - Alter the default WiFi credentials in ./examples/water-ctrl.h
 - mkdir build; cd build; PICO_BOARD=pico_w cmake  ..
-- make fsdata (make embedded file system to hold html index files etc.)
+- make fsdata (make embedded file system to hold html index files etc. Run each time html files has been changed)
 - make (to produce the executable main.uf2)
 - make install will install the main.uf2 into /media/(your logname)/RPI-RP2 assuming here that this folder is automounted when the Pico is set to "BOOTSEL" mode.
 - The hostname of this Pico W is set to DigiFlow, so it should be possible to surf in to the device referenced that name (+plus your domain name).